mixpanel/mixpanel-react-native/README.md

 ```
 Next, run ```pod install```.
 ```
-Mandatory:Static libraries with Swift are only supported in Xcode 9 and later.
+Mandatory:Our library with Swift is only supported in Xcode 9 and later.
 In order for the Xcode project to build when you use Swift in the iOS static library you include in the module, your main app project must contain Swift code and a bridging header itself.
 If your app project does not contain any Swift code, a workaround can be a single empty .swift file and an empty bridging header.